Petroleum Warfare Department: Operation Lucid

 A series of experiments investigated the possibility of burning the invader's barges before they could reach the English shore.
 The first idea was simply to explode a vessel filled with oil, and this was tried at Maplin Sands, where a Thames oil tanker, Suffolk, with 50 tonnes of petroleum, was blown up in shallow water.
 Another idea developed was that the oil should be held in place on the water by a trough formed from coir matting.
-A machine formed the trough from a flat mat as it was paid out over the stern of a ship.
+A machine formed the trough from a flat mat as it was payed out over the stern of a ship.
 Trials with the Ben Hann produced a flaming ribbon 880 yards long and 6 feet wide (800 m × 2 m) that could be towed at four knots.
 Neither of these experiments were carried forward to produce workable defences.

 The Suffolk did, however, provide a trial run for an even more ambitious idea - the invasion barges would be burned even before they left port.
 The plan was first floated in early June/July 1940 and became known as Operation Lucid.

 Three old tankers were quickly prepared as fire ships for the operation under the command of Augustus Agar VC with Morgan Morgan-Giles as his staff officer.
 Each ship was laden with over 2,000 tons of flammable oils and a miscellany of leftover explosive devices.
 Although the operation was started several times in September–October 1940, the attempts were thwarted by bad weather, unreliable ships, and finally, one of the destroyers in the group was damaged by a mine.
 By November, any invasion plan had been called off and Lucid was shelved.